 - Please Don't Leave Me: Cruelly subverted, as the one who was with him the night before his death left the bungalow he was in.

-- Red Oni, Blue Oni: The blue to Dan Aykroyd's red.
+- Red Oni, Blue Oni: The red to Dan Aykroyd's blue, most of the time.

 - Sad Clown